YangJAT/HCA/README.md

 install.packages("future_1.31.0.tar.gz", repos = NULL, type = "source")

 ```
+### Memory issues
+We recommend utilizing a high-memory server for optimal performance with this package.
+Running it on a personal computer is possible, though it may result in substantially slower processing speeds.

 ## Introduction
 This tutorial demonstrates how to use R packages for single-cell RNA data analysis, including immune cell annotation, tumor cell annotation, and data integration.